Virtual exchange: Online intercultural exchange

+Distinction from other educational practices

 Virtual exchange is just one way of using technology in education.
 However, there is some confusion around the terminology used in this field.
-It is helpful to understand that virtual exchange is not distance learning, nor should it be confused with virtual mobility which is more concerned with university students accessing and obtaining credit for taking online courses at universities other than their own.
-Virtual exchanges are not MOOCs, because they are not massive.
+Virtual exchange is not distance learning, nor should it be confused with virtual mobility which is more concerned with university students accessing and obtaining credit for taking online courses at universities other than their own.
+Virtual exchanges are not massive open online courses (MOOCs), because they are not massive.
 In virtual exchange participants interact in small groups, often using synchronous video conferencing tools.